Stahma Tarr

 Personality and attributes

-On the surface, she is beautiful, loyal, and the perfect picture of a Castithan wife.
+On the surface, she was beautiful, loyal, and the perfect picture of a Castithan wife.
 Beneath the surface, however, lies a different side that is ready to break free from the traditional subservient role assigned her by her caste.

 Powers and abilities